fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2023-03-22-stablenation.md

 |:--:|
 |  *Source: [UNDP SDGs](https://sdgs.un.org/goals)*  |

 Let’s dive into each and compare how they fare versus the situation in Hong Kong.
-For what it’s worth, we’ll save deeper analysis for each factor another time.
+We’ll save deeper analysis for each factor another time.
 For what it's worth, many of these benefits are available for expats as well as locals (PRs and citizens), though with more benefits for the latter.
-If you're wondering what the PR process is like, check out my last post [here](https://fromhktosg.github.io/top-concerns/).
+If you're wondering what the PR process is like, check out my [last post](https://fromhktosg.github.io/singapore-PR/).

 #### Housing